gfaline/gfaline.github.io/projects.md

  [Github](https://github.com/jimmyz42/avatar-puzzles)

-### Agromica Farming and Finance Video Game
+### Napal Learning Through Games Initiative, Agromica
 <img src="images/agromica.png" alt="agromica" width="400"/>
 <details>
-  As part of my CMS.611, my team developed a farm game, where you pland, harvest and leverage the local market to expand your farm.
-We all spent a lot of time designing the game at the start of the project.
-I primarily worked on the backend when developping this game, focusing on modularity.
+In one of my classes at MIT, I worked in a team to build a market understanding game designed for use in classrooms as supplemental material for middle school students.
+My team developed a farm game, where players grow and harvest crops to meet successive quotas.
+They can also buy and sell crops on an in-game marketplace and borrow money from a bank.
+Interacting with the marketplace and bank is required to complete some levels.
+We all spent a lot of time designing the game at the start of the project based on middle school finance and economics lessons from Nepal.
+I primarily worked on the backend when developing this game, focusing on the general framework, modular pieces and expansion of the game.
+After the class ended, we gave our work to MIT-Nepal to be further developed and released as an educational game in classrooms.
     </details>

  [Play!](https://darbopp.github.io/)